score-json/nlohmann_json/TSF/trustable/assertions/TA-INPUTS_CONTEXT.md

 **Evidence**

-- List of components used to build XYZ, including:
+- List of components used to build nlohmann/json, including:
   - Whether content is provided as source or binary
     - **Answer**:
 - Record of component assessments: